Diagnosing chaos in a periodically driven Ising model with a ramping field via out-of-time-order correlation saturation: Theoretical Setup and Diagnostic Tools

-In calculating the NNSD, it is essential to eliminate the symmetries present in the system to remove degeneracy.
-Floquet system with open boundary conditions possesses reflection symmetry.
-This can be removed by generating Hamiltonian by only even Palindromic eigenvector (for details, see the Ref. \cite{shukla2022out}).
-We then calculate the differences between consecutive eigenvalues of the Hamiltonian generated by even Palindromic sequences.
-These differences are computed in the form of ensembles denoted as $s$.
+To accurately calculate the LSS, it is essential to eliminate system symmetries that contribute to degeneracies.
+In a time-dependent system with a periodic external field and open boundary conditions, reflection symmetry is present.
+This symmetry can be removed by dividing the eigenvector space into either even and odd palindromic subspaces.
+We generate the Hamiltonian taking the even case for our calculations (for details, see Ref. \cite{shukla2022out}) and then compute the differences between consecutive eigenvalues of the Hamiltonian within the selected subspaces, with these differences forming ensembles denoted as $s$.
 After obtaining the ensemble of $s$, we can draw the distribution of these ensembles.
-This distribution is known as NNSD.
-If the NNSD closely adheres to the Wigner-Dyson (WD) distribution, the system exhibits strong chaotic behavior.
-The WD distribution is mathematically expressed as \cite{Luca2016,mehta1991theory}:

-Conversely, if the NNSDs exhibit Poisson statistics, the system is termed nontrivially integrable.
-The Poisson distribution is given by:
+This distribution is known as LSS.
+If the LSS closely adheres to the Wigner-Dyson (WD) distribution, the system exhibits strong chaotic behavior.
+The WD distribution is mathematically expressed as \cite{Luca2016,mehta1991theory}: $P_W(s)=\frac{\pi s}{2}e^{-\pi s^2/4}$.
+Conversely, if the LSS exhibits Poisson type, the system is termed nontrivially integrable.
+The Poisson distribution is given by: $P_P(s)=e^{-s}$.